yenthusiastic/EMRP19/README.md

 <img src="media/ttn_data.png" style="width: 60%">

-However, the only reliable authentication method for LoRaWAN protocol sofar given the current embedded software and available LoRaWAN Gateway is Activation by Personalization (ABP), which is less secure than Over-the-air Activation (OTAA).
+However, the only reliable authentication method for LoRaWAN protocol so far given the current embedded software and available LoRaWAN Gateway is Activation by Personalization (ABP), which is less secure than Over-the-air Activation (OTAA).
 Additionally, current consumption in deep-sleep mode is 2mA which is far from ideal and thus the actual level of battery saving can be deemed as little.

 On the server side, the database server(s) are properly set up and the MQTT Subscriber is able to reliably retrieve and store in database(s) all packets sent by TTN MQTT Broker, even from different devices: